decitre/python-proto-topy/CONTRIBUTING.md

 ## Releasing

-If dev branch `test` workflow succeed, a new version can be released.
+If dev branch `test` workflow succeeds, a new version can be released.

 1. Version